Meeting Wild Lions

 In a first-ever 360-video filmed from the heart of a pride in the wild, you get to come face to face with lions in Virtual Reality.

-In close collaboration with Zambia Carnivore Programme, Martin Edström push the boundaries of immersive wildlife storytelling further in this 360-video for National Geographic.
+In close collaboration with Zambia Carnivore Programme, Martin Edström and the IVAR team push the boundaries of immersive wildlife storytelling further in this 360-video for National Geographic.

 Following the Mwamba pride together with the Zambia Carnivore Programme in South Luangwa National Park, Zambia, the 360-video lets you follow the young lion Gibson and his mother, as they are forced to leave their pride because of conflict with a new dominant male.